Below are some of the more commonly asked questions regarding the buying process for real estate in Mexico.

-MLSVallarta was started in 1989 by Canadian-born John Youden.
-For many years it was the official MLS for the local real estate associations.
+MLSVallarta was started and for many years it was the official MLS for the local real estate associations.
 Today, it is independent and strives to assist people who are interested in real estate in the Puerto Vallarta / Riviera Nayarit region.
 MLSVallarta does not sell real estate, it is simply an objective intermediary, striving to make the process of obtaining information about the real estate market and what currently is for sale, as simple, informative and easy as possible.

 Should I be working with a real estate agent?